-Potatoes don't like to be soggy, or sit in extremely wet soil.
-The soil should hold water well, but not pool or puddle up.
-It sounds funny to want well-draining soil that holds water, but that's exactly the “just right” Goldilocks effect we're looking for.
+Potatoes don't like to be soggy or sit in excessively wet soil.
+The soil should hold water well but not pool or puddle up.
+It sounds funny to want well-draining soil that holds water, but that's precisely the “just right” Goldilocks effect we're looking for.

-Well-draining soil is also what allows me to store my potatoes in the ground all winter and harvest them as we need them in the kitchen!
+Well-draining soil also allows me to store my potatoes in the ground all winter and harvest them as needed in the kitchen!

 Loose and Fluffy

-As mentioned above, make sure your soil is light and fluffy and not too compact (you don't want it to form a solid ball when squeezed together in your hand).
+As mentioned above, make sure your soil is light, fluffy, and not too compact (you don't want it to form a solid ball when squeezed together in your hand).

 Temperature & Sunlight

-Potatoes prefer cooler weather and full sunlight and can be put in the ground as early as 2 weeks before your last frost date.
+Potatoes prefer cooler weather and full sunlight and can be put in the ground as early as two weeks before your last frost date.

-They'll tolerate some heat, but if temps stay at or above the 90s for prolonged periods of time, they may die.
+They'll tolerate some heat, but if temps stay at or above the 90s for prolonged periods, they may die.
 Our summers are extremely mild in the Pacific Northwest, so I don't have to deal with this.

-We generally plant our potatoes the first to mid part of May.
+We generally plant our potatoes in the first to mid part of May.